tockn/MPU6050_tockn/README.md

 Default coefficient of accelerometer is 0.02, gyroscope is 0.98.
 `filtered_angle = (0.02 * accel) + (0.98 * gyro)`
 #### example
-If you want to set 0.1 to accelerometer coefficient and 0.9 to accelerometer coefficient, your code is
+If you want to set 0.1 to accelerometer coefficient and 0.9 to gyroscope coefficient, your code is
 ```MPU6050 mpu6050(Wire, 0.1, 0.9);```